Latent-Fields/REE-AI-Society-Paper/moral-residue.md

 # Why Ethics Can’t Be Compiled Away
 *— On Moral Residue in Alignment Systems*

+Disclosure: This essay was written by me with substantial assistance from a large language model, used as a thinking and editing aid.

 This post is a diagnostic argument about alignment failures, not a proposal for a solution.

 ## Introduction